rgdonohue/foss4gna-2018/PITCHME.md

 ---

-## Part I. How we use Git for course development and management
+## Part I. How we use Git for<br> course development and management

 ---?image=assets/images/gitlogo.png&size=90% 90%